-At December 31, 2019 and 2018, the Company had \$450 thousand and \$250 thousand, respectively, of insurance in force for which the gross premiums were less than the net premiums according to the standard of valuation set by the State of Arizona.
+At both December 31, 2020 and 2019, the Company had \$450 thousand of insurance in force for which the gross premiums were less than the net premiums according to the standard of valuation set by the State of Arizona.

 Tabular interest credited to policy reserves and the tabular less actual reserve released have been determined by formula as described in the NAIC instructions.
 The tabular cost has been determined by formula as described in the NAIC instructions adjusted for the difference in valuation mortality in different years between the tabular cost of mortality floor and the rest of the Regulation XXX calculation.